-- B. Smoke Detectors: - Smoke detectors shall be photoelectric type and UL listed for use with the fire alarm control unit being furnished. - Smoke detectors shall be addressable type complying with applicable UL Standards for system type detectors.
+- 1. Smoke detectors shall be UL listed for use with the fire alarm control unit being furnished. - 2.
+Smoke detectors shall be addressable type complying with applicable UL Standards for system type detectors.
 Smoke detectors shall be installed in accordance with the manufacturer's recommendations and NFPA 72. - 3.
 Detectors shall have an indication lamp to denote an alarm condition.
 Provide remote indicator lamps and identification plates where detectors are concealed from view.
 Locate the remote indicator lamps and identification plates flush mounted on walls so they can be observed from a normal standing position. - 4.
 All spot type and duct type detectors installed shall be of the photoelectric type. - 5.
 Photoelectric detectors shall be factory calibrated and readily field adjustable.
 The sensitivity of any photoelectric detector shall be factory set at 3.0 plus or minus 0.25 percent obscuration per foot. - 6.
 Detectors shall provide a visual trouble indication if they drift out of sensitivity range or fail internal diagnostics.
 Detectors shall also provide visual indication of sensitivity level upon testing.
-Detectors, along with the fire alarm control units shall be UL listed for testing the sensitivity of the detectors. - C. Heat Detectors: - Heat detectors shall be of the addressable restorable rate compensated fixed-temperature spot type.
+Detectors, along with the fire alarm control units shall be UL listed for testing the sensitivity of the detectors.

+C. Heat Detectors: